 Targeting irrelevant or low-quality pages

 The most common mistake is to chase any link that comes across.
 That’s the biggest mistake in broken link building.
-If the page isn’t topically relevant or lives on a low-quality site, that backlink certainly is not going to do any good.
+If the page isn’t topically relevant or lives on a low-quality site, that backlink certainly isn’t going to do any good.

-For example, a health supplement brand earning a link from a tech gadget website is not going to do any good.
+For example, a health supplement brand earning a link from a tech gadget website isn’t going to do any good.
 The Google algorithm, after the March 2024 Spam Update, prioritises topical relevance and content quality when evaluating backlinks.

 Quick tip: One relevant backlink from a respected industry blog is worth more than 30 links from unrelated or low-traffic websites.